Echinacea

 Echinacea is an herb that is native to areas east of the Rocky Mountains in the United States.
 It is also grown in western States, as well as in Canada and Europe.
 Several species of the echinacea plant are used to make medicine from its leaves, flower, and root.
 Echinacea was used in traditional herbal remedies by the Great Plains Indian tribes.
 Later, settlers followed the Indians' example and began using echinacea for medicinal purposes as well.
 For a time, echinacea enjoyed official status as a result of being listed in the US National Formulary from 1916-1950.
 However, use of echinacea fell out of favor in the United States with the discovery of antibiotics.
 But now, people are becoming interested in echinacea again because some antibiotics don't work as well as they used to against certain bacteria.

-Echinacea is most commonly used for the common cold and other infections.
+Echinacea is most commonly used for the common cold and other immune challenges.

 Commercially available echinacea products come in many forms including tablets, juice, and tea.